Join Adam Jones on an exclusive Photo Quest to photograph Polar Bears in Svalbard!

 In the afternoon we sail to Ny Ålesund, the world’s most northerly settlement.
 Close to the village is a breeding ground for Barnacle Goose, Pink-footed Goose and Arctic Tern.
 Visitors interested in the history of Arctic exploration will want to walk to the anchoring mast used by Amundsen and Nobile before their flights to the North Pole.

-Day 7: Barentsøya
+Day 7: The Bounties of Barentsøya

 We start the day quietly cruising the side fjords of the spectacular Hornsund area of southern Spitsbergen, enjoying the scenery of towering mountain peaks.
 There are also 14 magnificent glaciers in the area and very good chances of encounters with seals and Polar Bear.
 We may visit the Polish research station where the friendly staff will give us insight into their research projects.
 Behind the station the mountains are home to thousands of pairs of nesting Little Auk.